Deep-Symmetry/afterglow/README.md

 ## Status

-Although Afterglow is far from finished, its first release reflects the fact that it is ready for the world to start exploring it and helping decide the directions in which to grow next (as well as identifying areas where the documentation needs clarification or reinforcement).
+Although Afterglow is far from finished, it's ready for the world to start exploring, and helping decide directions in which to grow next (as well as identifying areas where the documentation needs clarification or reinforcement).

 Most of the crazy ideas have panned out and been implemented, and I am fleshing out the basic details needed for everyday use.
 The examples are starting to be intriguing and informative, and the [documentation](doc/README.adoc#afterglow-documentation) is getting substantial.
-The modeling of fixtures, channels, etc. is coming together nicely, though there have been drastic changes as I gained experience with how I want to use them.
+The modeling of fixtures, channels, etc. is coming together nicely, though there may be a few more changes.

 There is now an embedded web application, which is growing into a show control interface for people who are not Clojure hackers, and a useful